wiremock/wiremock.org/_site/docs/quickstart/java-junit.md

 ## Extend the test

-For a bit more control over the settings of the WireMock server created by the rule you can pass a fluently built Options object to either rule's constructor.
+For more control over the WireMock server settings that the rule creates, you can pass a fluently built Options object to the rule's constructor.

-Let's change the port numbers as an example.
+In the following example, we change the port numbers.

 ### Change the port numbers